 Nobody wants to work in a place where they don’t feel productive.
 Nobody is going to exhibit loyalty or pride in a workplace that doesn’t get the best from them.
 So why doesn’t your workplace and office design play a greater role?
 It can certainly help to attract and retain the best staff by providing them with a comfortable and fun work environment.

 Leesman is the world’s largest measure of workplace effectiveness.
 Its latest research is based on responses from more than 150,000 employees worldwide and shows that only 55% of respondents feel that the design of their workplace enables them to work productively.
-This can have a potential significant impact on the health and wellbeing of your workforce.
+This can have a potentially significant impact on the health and wellbeing of your workforce.

 Good office design is extremely important in relation to staff retention, says K2 Space designer, Chris Alldred.